solkimicreb/react-easy-params/README.md

 - `easyParams` sets up two-way synchronization between your state stores and the URL, browser history and LocalStorage.

 - `routeParams` replaces the current parameters with new ones and updates your state stores, the URL, the browser history and the LocalStorage to reflect this.

+- `getParams` collects the current parameters from the state stores for the passed parameter keys.

 ### easyParams